mnemnion/loon/notes/pegylator.md

 Rules visited more than once in such a scan may or may not be self-referential.
 It's often the case that they're just called from more than one place.
 This can be as bad as O(m*n) where m is the number of rules and n is the number of nodes in the tree.
 Optimizing a rule-generating engine is a waste of time, and this approach makes for clear code.

+Here's another try at this algorithm, which turns out to be surprisingly difficult to get right with a head cold.

+We start with the top rule, which is always the first rule.
+We index it in a new vector, and add all the RHS rules to a set that is the value of the index.
+We index by rule name, which must be unique; we will build that check in later.

+We then go to the next rule, and add all the RHS to its visited category.

+We proceed down.
+We visit each rule once, and compare/add the RHS buckets to the LHS set.
+We then sweep through: sets which are self-referential, are self-referential.

 All rules marked cyclic are transformed with a cyclic template, all other rules with a regular template.

 ## Code generation